marcorusso97/-ML-Gamma-telescope-/README.md

 # Classification on Gamma Telescope Dataset

-Jupyter notebook related to the use of Machine Learning classification techniques on the MAGIC Gamma Telescope Dataset for a university course.
+Jupyter notebook related to the use of Machine Learning classification techniques on the MAGIC Gamma Telescope Dataset for a university course (MSc, 1st year, 2020).

 Techniques that I compared:
 - Linear SVM